-8. Can an employee who does not display symptoms of COVID-19, but is at high risk of having it due to travel, be asked or required to leave work? (updated 2/11/20)
+10. Can an employee who does not display symptoms of COVID-19, but is at high risk of having it due to travel, be asked or required to leave work? (updated 7/5/21)

-The California Department of Health has provided updated guidance on quarantining related to travel.
-As of January 6, 2021 guidance includes:
+The California Department of Public Health provides guidance on quarantining related to travel: